Iconic Elements skin care ingredients are microplastic free

 ‘In my dermatology practice I often come across people who suffer from itching.
 I see what they struggle with and unfortunately too often notice that certain care products help someone from bad to worse.
 Because I want you as a user to be able to rely on the product you are applying, I have developed my own skincare line: Iconic-Elements.
 A complete skin care line that stands out because it works (evidence-based)!

-Now that you are here
+While you are here

 It is yet another term in beauty land that suggests something.
 Is it pure marketing or does it really cover it?
 Exactly what clean beauty means, we explore in this article.
 Speaking Dr. Francis P.K.
 Wu and Marlijn van Straaten, CEO of the dr. Hauschka brand.